patcorwin/fossil/README.md

 None.

 ## Installation

+### The Easy Way

+I made a "fancy" installer, for this and other maya packages.

+1. Save [this file](https://raw.githubusercontent.com/patcorwin/mayaHooks/master/mayaHooksInstaller.mel) anywhere as a ".mel", ex "install.mel", then simply drag it into a maya viewport to execute.
+2. This will add mayaHooks and bring up a really ugly (for now) gui.
+In the "Install from URL", paste in address of this repo, `https://github.com/patcorwin/fossil`
+3. Reopen the gui, then you will see a shelf section under pdil to open fossil.
+4. Drag it, and the mayaHooks shelf item, onto your own shelf.
+Don't worry, the icons will regenerate if you want to put them on several shevles.

+### Less Easy Way

 Download, unzip and put the "pdil" folder in one of your Maya script folders.

+To take full advantage of it, you will also want to add code to your userSetup.py found in userSetup_code.py.

 ## Philosophy
 Making rigs manually is cumbersome and tedious because it takes many actions to follow through on a single decision.
 When you have 3 joints: Shoulder, Elbow and Wrist, you probably are making an arm, and you probably want IK and FK controls for it.
 But when creating rigs by hand, you name these joints, then name similar chains to control these joints, then name the controllers to match.